Eesti mõttelugu

-Eesti mõttelugu (Estonian for Story of Estonian thought) is a book series of essay collections by Estonian historical thinkers, published by Ilmamaa since 1994.
-The editor-in-chief and publisher is Estonian poet Hando Runnel.
+Eesti mõttelugu (Estonian for The Story of Estonian Thought) is a book series of essay collections by Estonian historical thinkers, published by Ilmamaa since 1994.
+The editor-in-chief and publisher is the Estonian poet Hando Runnel.
 According to Postimees, Estonia's highest-circulation newspaper, the series has become an institution.
 As of 2012, 108 volumes had been published.
 By April 2018, the number of volumes had risen to 139.
-In 2018, Estonian Academy of Sciences marked its 80th birthday with a conference bearing the same name, focused on the book series, its importance and influence.
+In 2018, the Estonian Academy of Sciences marked its 80th anniversary with a conference bearing the same name, focused on the book series and its importance and influence.